WebCrew/HumHub-Gamer-Theme/README.md

 **NOT compatible with latest version of HumHub !!!
 The theme has to be updated first.**

+##I really hope someone does an update because I've put so much time into making the theme as pretty as it was back then.

 **NOTE**:

 **I will no longer make use of HumHub and I stop updating my modules and themes for HumHub.
 If You want update the theme you can find the stepps here: http://docs.humhub.org/theme-theming-migrate.html**